20toduc01/20toduc01.github.io/_posts/2020-4-18-Dijkstra.markdown

 ---
 layout: post
 title:  "Djikstra Algorithm"
-date:   2020-04-14 01:17:59 +0700
+categories: posts
-categories: post CP
+tag: cp algo
 ---

-Problem: Given a graph (directed or undirected), find the path with an optimized value of a cost function F( (u,v) ).
+Problem: Given a graph (directed or undirected), find the path between 2 vertices **u** and **v** with the minimum value of sum over edges on the path.

 ```cpp
 #include <bits/stdc++.h>